ant-design/ant-design/components/dropdown/demo/event.md

 ## en-US

-An event will be triggered when you click menu items, in witch you can make different operations according to item's key.
+An event will be triggered when you click menu items, in which you can make different operations according to item's key.

 ````jsx
 import { Menu, Dropdown, Icon } from 'antd';